HammadMohd/Inventory-Management-Power-Bi-Dashboard-/README.md

 # Steps followed for Creating Inventory Management Dashboard:

-Data Import:
+- Data Import:
 Upload Excel files or connect to data sources using Power BI’s Get Data feature.

-ETL Process (Extract, Transform, Load):
+- ETL Process (Extract, Transform, Load):
 Clean, shape, and transform data in Power Query Editor.
 Normalize data to ensure accuracy in analysis (e.g., remove duplicates, handle missing values).

-Data Modeling:
+- Data Modeling:
 Establish relationships between tables, set primary keys, and organize data for analysis.
 Use calculated columns and measures in DAX for complex calculations.

-DAX Operations:
+- DAX Operations:
 Create measures for KPIs like average demand, reorder points, and turnover ratios.
 DAX expressions are used for custom calculations and time intelligence functions (e.g., cumulative totals).

-Visualization Setup:
+- Visualization Setup:
 Select appropriate charts, cards, and tables to visualize data insights.
 Use slicers to enable filtering by categories (e.g., product type, region).
 Format visualizations for clarity and ease of interpretation.

-Dashboard Finalization:
+- Dashboard Finalization:
 Arrange visuals to create an intuitive, user-friendly layout.
 Customize colors, labels, and tooltips for better readability.

-[NOTE : IF YOU WANT DETAIL STEPS FOR THIS PROJECT, I HAVE ATTATCHED A PPT FOR IT.]

 # Conclusion: